nordic-institute/X-Road/doc/Manuals/ig-cs_x-road_6_central_server_installation_guide.md

 ### 2.1 Prerequisites to Installation

-The Central Server software assumes an existing installation of the Ubuntu 20.04 LTS, 22.04 LTS or 24.04 LTS operating system, on an x86-64bit platform.
+The Central Server software assumes an existing installation of the Ubuntu 22.04 LTS or 24.04 LTS operating system, on an x86-64bit platform.
 To provide management services, a Security Server is installed alongside the Central Server.

 The Central Server’s software can be installed both on physical and virtualized hardware (of the latter, Xen and Oracle VirtualBox have been tested).